 - Verify IP sources.

 - Disable monlist.

-- Web application firewall.
+- Use a web application firewall.

-For that extra ounce of protection, you should definitely give Heimdal™ Threat Prevention-Endpoint a try – DNS traffic filtering, deep-packet inspection, and everything you can think of in terms of DNS attack prevention at your fingertips.
+For that extra ounce of protection, you should give Heimdal™ Threat Prevention Endpoint a try – DNS traffic filtering, deep-packet inspection, and everything you can think of in terms of DNS attack prevention at your fingertips.
 Hope you’ve enjoyed this little repartee and, as always, stay safe, stay frosty, and reach out if you have any more questions.

 i have problem please help